Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: System Model

 The detailed schematic diagram of the system is presented in Fig.~\ref{fig:system_schematic}.
-LED APs transmit VLC signals to the BD using an intensity modulation/direct detection~(IM/DD) scheme, and the message is received by the BD when being within the coverage range of the LED APs.
+LED APs transmit VLC signals to the BD using an intensity modulation/direct detection~(IM/DD) scheme, and the BD receives their messages when it is within the coverage range of the LED APs.
 The BD in this setup consists of a photodetector, an energy harvester, a backscatter modulator, and an RF antenna~\cite{xie2024vlc, xie2024light}.
-Since the LED APs are designed to transmit their IDs with low data rate, in the order of few kbps, this paper considers the use of photovoltaic~(PV) cells as the photodetector.
+Since the LED APs are designed to transmit their IDs at low data rates on the order of a few kilobits per second, this paper considers the use of photovoltaic~(PV) cells as photodetectors.
 The alternating current/direct current~(AC/DC) splitter separates the photovoltaic-converted signals into electrical AC and DC components.
 The AC component, which carries the VLC message, is used to control the backscatter modulation.
-On the other hand, the DC component supplies energy to the BD.
-Then, the BD modulates the captured ambient RF carrier waves coming from the RFS, which can typically be, e.g., a WLAN AP.
-The AC component controls the modulation of the amplitude of the RF carrier waves, which generates the required alternation of the reflection coefficients of the BD.
+The DC component supplies energy to the BD.
+The BD then modulates the captured ambient RF carrier waves coming from the RFS, which can be, for example, a WLAN AP.
+The AC component controls the RF carrier amplitude by generating the required alternation between the reflection coefficients of the BD.
 The modulated signal is then backscattered and captured by the reader equipped with conventional RF front ends.
-The reader decodes the signal including the proximity information of the BD, and measure the RSS of the received signal.
+The reader decodes the signal containing the proximity information of the BD and measures the RSS of the received signal.
 These two measurements are combined by a tracking algorithm to localize and track the position of the BD.
-In the following sections, the VLC and BC links used in this paper are briefly presented.
+In this configuration, the BD itself does not perform LED-ID decoding, packet synchronization, or localization.
+Instead, the BD only converts the incident light waveform into a switching signal for RF backscatter modulation, whereas the reader performs synchronization, decodes the LED IDs contained in the backscattered signal, measures the RSS, and combines these observations for localization and tracking.
+The following subsections briefly describe the VLC and BC links used in this paper.